Eczema treatment online

 Contact dermatitis

-Triggered by irritants or allergens (like soaps, chemicals, nickel, or poison ivy).
+Triggered by irritants or allergens (soaps, chemicals or nickel).
 Leads to redness, itching, burning, or blisters.3

 Dyshidrotic eczema

-Small, very itchy blisters on hands and feet, often from stress, allergies, or dampness.4
+Small, very itchy blisters on the palms of the hands or soles of the feet, triggered by stress, allergies, or dampness.4

 Nummular eczema